NirantK/nirantk.github.io/content/en/endorsed.md

 ## Endorsed List

-This is a list of consultants, agency founders or otherwise "free bird" people I can endorse for their competence.
+Talented friends I can endorse for their work -- either because I've worked with them or know them socially.
+This is a permanent endorsement.
+I'm happy to connect you with them if you're looking to hire or collaborate with them, with double opt-in from both sides.

 | Name | Skills | Remarks/Notes | Endorsed By |